Scientific Name: Sorbus aucuparia

 Aucuparia means “bird-catching”.
-Rowan was used in the past to create birdlime used to trap songbirds for food.
+Rowan was used in the past to create birdlime used in the unfortunate practise of trapping songbirds for food.

 Rowan berries are relished especially by thrushes and other bigger songbirds.
 One bird that is very fond of them is the waxwing (Bombycilla garrulus).
-It breeds in Scandinavia but, if rowan berries become scarce in its homeland in winter, it comes in large flocks to the north-east of Ireland to feed on rowan and some other, especially red, fruits.
-It can eat two or three times it’s own body weight in a day.
+It breeds in Scandinavia but, if rowan berries become scarce in its homeland in winter, it comes in large flocks to the UK and Ireland to feed on Rowan and some other, especially red, fruits.
+It can eat two or three times its own body weight in a day.

 Shield-bugs relish its berries as well.
 They are even edible to humans, are rich in vitamin C, but people should be careful of eating it raw in large quantities as it contains parasorbic acid, which is slightly toxic, but breaks down into non-poisonous compound when cooked.